-If a new version of a package is available in Orchestrator (you published a new version from Studio), it is indicated with the following icon next to the process it is part of.
-For more information, see Managing Process Versions.
+If a new version of a package is available in Orchestrator (you published a new version from Studio), it is indicated with the icon next to the process it is part of.
+For more information, see the Managing Package Versions page.

-If a package version associated with an environment is no longer available in the configured NuGet repository, it is indicated with the following icon .
+If a package version associated with an environment is no longer available in the configured NuGet repository, it is indicated with the icon.